dkutin/affinity/README.md

 https://affinity.dmitrykutin.com
 ** Work in Progress **

-Clone repo locally along with your favourite authentication method from https://github.com/spotify/web-api-auth-examples.
-Follow set up methods from that repo.
-Clone this repo to client directory.
+Log in through spotify to see a visualization of your last 20 songs and common metrics associated with them.

 ## Roadmap
-Simplify login page to be one button click (Instead of two, due to the implementation of authentication server) Show user metrics based on song stats (ie. How danceable is your music?
+ - Show user metrics based on song stats (ie. How danceable is your music?
 How wordy is it?
-Tempo, etc.)
+Tempo, etc.).
-Improve UI
+ - Improve UI and Front-end design (as back-end was the main focus thus far).
+ - Set up more workflows and contributing guidelines to encourage community contributions.

 ## License